Are you looking for salon marketing and advertising ideas to grow your salon business?

 You’re not the only entrepreneur in your area.

 There are more people, just like you, that are looking to grow their business.
-Take a walk around the area of your salon and look at what other business are there.
+Take a walk around the area of your salon and look at what other businesses are there.

 Talk to them.

-I’m sure you’ll find some other local, non competing, business who are interested in partnerships with you that can benefit both parties.
+I’m sure you’ll find some other local, noncompeting, businesses who are interested in partnerships with you that can benefit both parties.
 In fact, when picking your salon location, an important consideration should be opportunities for local partnerships.

-You can run co-promotions (e.g. you offer a free coffee at café next door with your service) and they in turn offer their visitors a discount on your services.
+You can run co-promotions (e.g. you offer a free coffee at the café next door with your service) and they, in turn, offer their visitors a discount on your services.

 The partnership needs to be beneficial for both parties or it will fail.

 This is a great, free salon marketing idea with endless possibilities.